what is a Cornea Transplant?

 How long do the results of a corneal transplant last?

 Generally, the results of a corneal transplant will last for over 15-25 years.
 In order to ensure these continued results, we will schedule bi-annual checkups to examine your ocular health and how the new cornea is progressing.

 Discover Your Options

 Cornea transplant surgery is an excellent treatment option that provides extremely high rates of success and effectively treats a variety of corneal problems and diseases.
 At Ophthalmology Associates of the Valley in San Fernando Valley of Los Angeles, CA, our skilled ophthalmologists are always abreast of the latest research and knowledge about corneal disorders and procedures.
-We use complex techniques, such as DSAEK and PKP, to help you see better and improve your quality of life.
+We use complex techniques, such as DMEK, DSEK, and PKP to help you see better and improve your quality of life.
 If you suffer from a decrease in eyesight, please call one of our locations in Los Angeles, CA to schedule a private consultation with one of our board-certified eye doctors.